“No DNA Just RSA”: 5-Year-Old’s isiZulu Tongue Twister Leaves SA Impressed

 • A Cape Town mom shared a clip of her young daughter tackling a tricky local tongue twister

-• Language experts say tongue twisters can help people in learning a new language
+• Language experts say tongue twisters can help people learn a new language

 5-year-old’s isiXhosa tongue twister impresses South Africans online